synerex/provider_harmovis_objmap/README.md

-# provider_harmovis_objmap
+# provider_harmovis_layers
-3DMap dynamic object visualization using Harmoware-VIS
+Visualization provider using Harmoware-VIS with extra layers.